What is Genomic DNA?

 Plants & Seeds

 • Plant tissue contains cells that have a thick cell wall, making them highly resistant to chemical modes of lysis.
 Thus, the plant tissue must be ground or cut into smaller pieces followed by a physical method of lysis, such as disrupting the tissue with ceramic beads, to ensure complete cell lysis.
+The Quick-DNA Plant/Seed Kit comes with a lysis buffer and bashing beads to enable complete lysis of thick plant cell walls.
+Read our How to Extract DNA from Plant Materials blog for a complete guide on how to successfully recover DNA from this notoriously difficult sample type.

 Everything Else

 • No matter the sample, Zymo Research has chemistries that can purify DNA from even the most difficult sample types like honey or coral.
-Contact tech@zymoresearch.com for guidance on how to process any sample.
+Contact tech@zymoresearch.com for guidance on how to process any genomic DNA sample.

 • Ensure that you are using the proper centrifugation speeds to remove these salts completely from the column and matrix.